gérer-son-stress-au-travail

 • Headaches;

-• Sleep problems: insomnia, night wakings;
+• Sleep problems: insomnia, waking up at night ;

-But then why do I stress at work?
+So why am I stressed at work?

-• A sustained work rhythmwith long hours;
+• A fast pace of workwith long hours;

 • A lack of recognition for your investment;